-Challeng e number Detail of challenge 1 A review of the curriculum has highlighted opportunities to further develop high quality teaching, assessment and resourcing across the wider curriculum which responds to the needs of all pupils.
+Challeng e number Detail of challenge 1 A review of the curriculum has highlighted opportunities to further develop high quality teaching, assessment and resourcing across the wider curriculum which responds to the needs of all pupils .
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-It is important that all staff have received training to deliver effective phonics lessons and interventions including Beat Dyslexia and Toe by Toe to support the progress of pupils.
+It is important that all staff have received training to deliver effective phonics lessons and interventions including Toe by Toe to support the progress of pupils.
 Additionally, staff will continue to embed a trusted spelling scheme (Jane Considine) to improve pupil spelling across the academy.
 3 It is apparent that disadvantaged pupils generally require additional support to produce high quality writing outcomes.
 Pupils require access to engaging quality texts and rich experiences to support pupils to be engaged by writing.
 4 Our assessments and observations have suggested that disadvantaged pupils can require additional support to retain basic maths skills to be able to apply them in different contexts.
 Therefore, it is important to embed the teaching of basic maths skills through whole class maths and intervention groups to support pupil progress.
 Maths Champion, TTRS and Numbots will all support progress.
-5 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
-6. Whilst attendance was lower than usual in 2021-22, it was still above national.
-Our attendance data indicates that attendance among disadvantaged pupils has been 2.1% lower than the whole school in 2021-22.
-Attendance for the whole school was 92.9% and for disadvantaged pupils it was 90.8% 44.4% of disadvantaged pupils have been 'persistently absent' compared to 23.8% of the whole school during that period.
+5 Disadvantaged pupils' access to clubs can be lower due to financial reasons which could be impacting disadvantaged pupils' social and emotional development.
+6 Our attendance data indicates that attendance among disadvantaged pupils has been 3.6% lower than the whole school in 2022-23.
+Attendance for the whole school was 94.4% and for disadvantaged pupils it was 90.8%.
+40.9% of disadvantaged pupils have been 'persistently absent' compared to 17.2% of the whole school during that period.
 Our assessments and observations indicate that absenteeism could be negatively impacting disadvantaged pupils' progress.